gmsn-ita/minushalf/docs/source/commands.rst

 vasp tag
 -----------------
-The vasp tag is a set of various informations that specifies the settings for the VASP execution.
-The informations are:
+The vasp tag is a set of various informations that specifies the settings for executing VASP.
+These informations are:

-- number_of_cores: The number of colors used to run VASP.
+- number_of_cores: The number of cores used to run VASP.
 (Default: 1)
 - path: entry-point for the executable (Default: vasp)

 Thus, the command that runs the software is :code:`mpirun -np $ {number_of_cores} $ {path}`.
-Below follows an example of the vasp tag in the :code:`minushalf.yaml` file:
+The example below shows an use of the vasp tag in the :code:`minushalf.yaml file`:

 .. code-block:: yaml